defunkt/pystache/README.rst

 .. image:: https://s3.amazonaws.com/webdev_bucket/pystache.png

-Inspired by ctemplate_ and et_, Mustache_ is a
-framework-agnostic way to render logic-free views.
+Mustache_ is a framework-agnostic way to render logic-free views that is inspired by ctemplate_ and et_.

 As ctemplates says, "It emphasizes separating logic from presentation: it is impossible to embed application logic in this template language."